waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Development.md

 ## 4/07/2024

-Tried making the exercise description paige, ran into a problem I couldn't fix on my own, will get help next time
+Tried making the exercise description page, ran into a problem I couldn't fix on my own, will get help next time
 ![Alt text](image.png)